 - Be self-motivated and self-disciplined. - Be willing to speak up if problems arise. - Access the resources that are available to you; reaching out for assistance is a critical life skill rather than an indication or weakness. - Be able and willing to commit 5-20 hours per week to this course.
-Since this is a condensed course, it is likely you will spend more time with the course materials per week than in a traditional semester.
-You are encouraged to 'mentally enroll' in this course as if it occurred on Tuesday mornings as our course will run from Tuesday-Monday aside from the first and last weeks of the semester.
-I will post information for the upcoming week by Monday evening so that when you log in on Tuesday morning, you can begin the new week.
+Since this is a condensed course, you will likely spend more time with the course materials per week than in a traditional semester.
+You are encouraged to 'mentally enroll' in this course as if it occurred on Tuesday mornings, as our course will run from Tuesday-Monday aside from the first and last weeks of the semester.
+I will post information for the upcoming week by Monday evening so that when you log in on Tuesday morning, you can begin the new week. - You can change your timezone on Brightspace so it will show you the deadlines in your timezone.
+Resources that explain how to do this are posted on the Brightspace Page under "Class Resources."

-How to Get Help: I authentically care about your success and well-being, if there is a problem mitigating your ability to succeed, reach out to me as soon as possible.
+How to Get Help: I authentically care about your success and well-being.
+If a problem is mitigating your ability to succeed, contact me as soon as possible.
 You can reach me via email or by scheduling office hours.
-The sooner you reach out, the easier it will be to find a path forward.
+The sooner you reach out, the easier to find a path forward.